reactjs/rfcs/text/0000-new-commit-phase-lifecycles.md

 ### No return value

-The proposed lifecycle will be the first commit phase lifecycle with a meaningful return value and the first lifecyle whose return value is passed as a parameter to another lifecycle.
+The proposed lifecycle will be the first commit phase lifecycle with a meaningful return value and the first lifecycle whose return value is passed as a parameter to another lifecycle.
 Likewise, the new parameter for `componentDidUpdate` will be the first passed to a lifecycle that isn't some form of `Props` or `State`.
 This adds some complexity to the API, since it requires a more nuanced understanding the relationship between `getSnapshotBeforeUpdate` and `componentDidUpdate`.

 An alternative would be to scrap the return value in favor of storing snapshot values on the instance.